CMiC Analytics: Catalog Builder - Data Sources

 NOTE: In order to have performance improvements, the corresponding database column must be indexed.

-If set to “No”, field will not be visible in the BI Dashboard Builder tool, for simplification’s sake; otherwise, it will be visible.
+If set to “No”, the field will not be visible in the BI Dashboard Builder tool; otherwise, it will be visible.
+Inactive fields cannot be included in queries or dashboards.

 Property Description – Property Pane Section